 What is a Cube-Based Games?
 You know what it is.
 Originally invented in Sweden, they are games that use Cubes, which remind the experiencer of voxels but are far superior.
 The Cubes of a Cube-Based Games are like a tile sprite, but 3D.
 They're popular, really popular.
 Understand?
 If not, there is a manifesto.

-For YAVE, I am focusing on tech features that I believe will enhance the quality of presentation of Swedish Cube games without requiring sacrifices in terms of gameplay cleanliness and depth.
+I am focusing on tech features that I believe will enhance the quality of presentation of Swedish Cube games without requiring sacrifices in terms of gameplay cleanliness and depth.
 Here are some of my goals (not promises):

-- Very large game worlds (> 2000 voxels tall) with very fast movement speeds (> 100 voxels per second)
+- Very large game worlds (> 2000 cubits tall) with very fast movement speeds (> 100 cubits per second)